About Lewis County

 The elevation ranges from 485 to 1400 feet above sea level.
 In 2010 the population was 13,870 with an average of 28.7 people per square mile as compared to the Kentucky average of 109.9 people per square mile.

 There are two industrial parks.
-The Lewis County Industrial Park, near the Ohio River east of Vanceburg, has 118 acres, and is 30 minutes from I-64.
-The Tollesboro Industrial Park has 57 acres and sits on the AA Highway just west of KY 57.
+The Lewis County Industrial Park, near the Ohio River east of Vanceburg, and the Tollesboro Industrial Park located on the AA Highway just west of KY 57.

 The Union Monument in Vanceburg, Lewis County, Kentucy, commemorates the Union soldiers of the American Civil War.
 It is the only monument anywhere south of the Mason-Dixon Line that so honors Union soldiers that is not in a cemetery done by public subscription.